-Colony - Worker bees, drones, queen, and developing brood living together in one hive.
+Colony - Worker bees, drones, queen, and developing broad living together in 1 hive.

-Combination Agreement - A voluntary acknowledgement by property owner filed for recording with the Clerk and Recorder whereby a property line is removed between two or more contiguous lots or parcels for the purpose of modifying the exterior boundaries of the resulting parcels.
-The execution and filing of a combination agreement eliminates the lot or parcel line between two or more parcels for the purpose of meeting the requirements of this Code.
+Combination Agreement - A voluntary acknowledgement by property owner filed for recording with the Clerk and Recorder whereby a property line is removed between 2 or more contiguous lots or parcels for the purpose of modifying the exterior boundaries of the resulting parcels.
+The execution and filling of a combination agreement eliminates the lot or parcel line between 2 or more parcels for the purpose of meeting the requirements of this Code.